 Case Study 1: Certification Specialist Consultancy

-A boutique consultancy specializing in EcoVadis certifications implemented signal monitoring for companies researching sustainability assessments.
-They tracked:
+A boutique consultancy specializing in EcoVadis certifications set up signal monitoring for companies researching sustainability assessments.
+They tracked job postings mentioning EcoVadis, press releases about sustainability commitments, and content activity on sustainability platforms.

 Results: